MicroEJ/docs/Trainings/trainingDebugGUIFreeze.rst

    Timer timer = new Timer();
    timer.schedule(task, 10_000, 10_000);

-This code creates a new Java thread that will print the message ``Alive`` on the standard output every 10 seconds.
+This code creates a new thread that will print the message ``Alive`` on the standard output every 10 seconds.

 Assuming no one canceled the ``Timer``, if the ``Alive`` printouts stop when the UI freeze occurs, then it can mean that:

-- The Core Engine stopped scheduling the Java threads.
+- The Core Engine stopped scheduling the threads.
 - Or that one or more threads with a higher priority prevent the threads with a lower priority from running.

 Here are a few suggestions:

-- Ensure no Java threads with a high priority prevent the scheduling of the other Java threads.
+- Ensure no threads with a high priority prevent the scheduling of the other threads.
   For example, convert the above example with a dedicated thread with the highest priority:

   .. code-block:: java